 Rainy Day Activities

 There is still lots to do in Stowe Vermont when the weather isn’t at its best.
-Stowe Bowl is the nicest bowling alley I’ve ever seen with bar and food service.
+Stowe Bowl is the nicest bowling alley I’ve ever seen with a bar and food service.
 Rock climbing is always a good idea at the mountain too.
 Swim indoors at the Swimming Hole.
 Watch a matinee at the Stowe Cinema.
 Hop in the car and drive to Waterbury to visit the Cold Hollow Cider Mill and the Ben & Jerry’s Ice Cream Factory.
 Or head over the notch to Smuggler’s to spend the day in their brand-new Fun Zone 2.0.

 Where to Shop

 So much to do, so little time.
 If you have any questions or need help planning a trip to Stowe Vermont don’t be shy, reach out!
-Winter edition to come in 2019!